microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

     :::code language="cmake" source="../examples/snippets/get-started-linux/CMakePresets.json":::

+    This `CMakePresets.json` file contains a single "default" preset for CMake.
+It uses version 3 of the schema and sets the `CMAKE_TOOLCHAIN_FILE` variable, pointing to a toolchain file in the `VCPKG_ROOT` environment variable.
+This automates the process of specifying the toolchain when running CMake.

     Finally, configure the build using CMake:

     ```bash
     cmake -B build -S . --presets=default
     ```

     This will use the settings in the `CMakePresets.json` file, including the specified toolchain file, to configure the project.

 2. Build the project